CLARIAH Call for Heritage Data research projects 2023

 What are the evaluation criteria for the FAIR Data proposals?

 - The data collection or dataset must be provided by a data service provider from a non-CLARIAH-PLUS partner institution, and not be already part of CLARIAH.
-CLARIAH PLUS partners are: Humanities Cluster KNAW, Huygens Institute KNAW, Meertens Institute KNAW, International Institute for Social History KNAW, Data Archiving and Networked Services KNAW, Dutch Language Institute, Max Planck Institute for Psycholinguistics, Netherlands Institute for Sound and Vision, Leiden University, Utrecht University, Radboud University, University of Twente, University of Amsterdam, Royal Library.
+CLARIAH PLUS partners are: Humanities Cluster KNAW, Huygens Institute KNAW, Meertens Institute KNAW, International Institute for Social History KNAW, Data Archiving and Networked Services KNAW, Dutch Language Institute, Royal Library, Max Planck Institute for Psycholinguistics, Netherlands Institute for Sound and Vision, Leiden University, Utrecht University, Radboud University, University of Twente, University of Amsterdam and Vrije Universiteit Amsterdam.

 - The proposal must detail which kind of data curation is envisioned to be executed.
 Data curation can entail: enriching of metadata; mapping metadata standards; coupling datasets; publishing metadata/data as Linked (Open) Data to give some examples.